francescmarti00/dmu-multimedia/md/JavaScript-TECH3015-Optional-Tasks.md

 </html>
 ```

 This example shows how to change the content of the element "myTxt" (using the attribute innerHTML) clicking on 'Welcome...'.
-(Note that the JavaScript command is inside the <p> tag.).
+(Note that the JavaScript command is inside the 'p' tag.).

 ```JS
 <!DOCTYPE html>